2018 Winter Olympics: What you need to know

 What city is hosting?

-The host city this time is PyeongChang, South Korea.
+The host city this time is Pyeongchang, South Korea.

 2018 Winter Olympics